 - Once you have submitted your application, you will receive a “registration code.”
 Keep this code.

 - At the time of this posting, the e-Visa turnaround time is approximately 3 business days.
 After the processing time, return back to the website and click on “Search” in the top menu bar.

 - Enter in your registration code to search for your application to see if it was approved.

 - If approved, you can print out your Vietnam e-Visa as proof for travel.

 Disclaimer: Please understand this is a pilot program so there might be some glitches along the way.
 I have not personally applied for a Vietnam e-Visa through this process so I can’t test out how reliable it is.
-If any of our readers has any feedback or real life experiences with obtaining a Vietnam e-Visa, please share them with us in the comments section below.
+If any of our readers have any feedback or real-life experiences with obtaining a Vietnam e-Visa, please share them with us in the comments section below.
 Thanks for reading!